GaloisInc/BESSPIN-CloudGFE/AWSteria/README.md

 UART (AWS OCL port), and providing a fast back-door for loading the DDR4s (AWS DMA\_PCIS port).

+Directory `Doc` has a number of Makefiles describing the four major
+flows: Bluesim, Verilator, XSIM and FPGA.

-Directory `Doc` has a number of diagrams showing how this code evolved with incremental changes from the standard AWS examples.
+Directory `Doc` also has a number of diagrams showing how this code evolved with incremental changes from the standard AWS examples.
 The SVG files are the original sources, created using Inkscape, and the PNG files are automatically generated from them using Inkscape in batch mode (see the Makefile therein).

 Directory `src_Testbench_AWS/` is a substitute for the `src_Testbench` directory in the Piccolo/Flute/Toooba repositories.
 As in the